 Individuals with a sexual addiction may escalate in their need to engage in specific types of sexual behaviours.
 They may have difficulty in concentrating and focusing at work, in being in a relationship and in managing other areas of the life.
 They may also experience sexually transmitted diseases and may have difficulty in having an intimate relationship with a partner.

 The first step in getting assistance with sexual addiction is to recognise and admit there is a problem.
-Often the individual is highly defensive and resistant, and the first few sessions may be spent in simply talking to the individual about the impact of the behaviour on daily life.
+More often than not, the individual is highly defensive and resistant, and the first few sessions may be spent in simply talking to the individual about the impact of the behaviour on daily life.

 In future sessions, Philippe Jacquet will develop a bespoke treatment plan.
 Using a holistic approach to treatment, the individual can explore the root of the issues that are driving the behaviour and then develop new, more effective was to move forward.
 In some cases, the spouse or partner may come into the therapeutic process later, helping the couple to strengthen their relationship during recovery.